Create an iOS app

 Step III: Download and run the iOS app

-In the app, type meaningful text, such as Complete the tutorial and then click the plus (+) icon.
+In the app, click the plus (+) icon, type meaningful text, such as Complete the tutorial, and then click the save button.
 This sends a POST request to the Azure backend you deployed earlier.
-The backend inserts data from the request is into the TodoItem SQL table, and returns information about the newly stored items back to the mobile app.
+The backend inserts data from the request into the TodoItem SQL table, and returns information about the newly stored items back to the mobile app.
 The mobile app displays this data in the list.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide:

 Our feedback system is built on GitHub Issues.
 Read more on our blog.